wirc-sjsu/firebench/docs/benchmarks_information/index.md

    * Centralizes heterogeneous observations under a single structure

 4. **Standardization of model outputs**
-   Evaluated model outputs are converted to the same standard file format using a **limited set of FireBench tools**.
+   Evaluated model outputs are converted to the same standard file format using FireBench's public standardization tools.

-   * These tools ensure compatibility with the benchmarking framework
+   * Follow [Prepare a Model-Output HDF5 File](../tutorials/prepare_model_output.md) for a runnable example.
-   * Interested users should contact the FireBench team for access and guidance
+   * Use [validation guidance](../how_to/validate_hdf5.md) to diagnose incompatible files.

 5. **Benchmark execution**
    Once both: